Saturday January 14th @10AM

-Who: NM Dream Team; including its 7 chapters from across New Mexico, United We Dream and community members wearing orange #HereToStay shirts
+Who: San Diego Dream Team, United We Dream and community members wearing orange #HereToStay shirts